The Lutheran Evangelical Protestant Church: Sacraments

 The EPC GCEPC/LEPC confesses two sacraments: the Eucharist (Communion, The Lord’s Supper) and Holy Baptism.
 All believers are welcome at the Lord’s Table.
 The EPC GCEPC/LEPC will baptize infants but for salvation there must be faith in Christ.
 As seen by the thief on the cross who was told “Today, you shall be with me in paradise,” there are exceptions to the requirements of baptism.
 One is not saved through baptism only.
 Such practice would be empty without faith in Christ but one can be saved by faith in Christ without baptism.
 Baptism alone does not save.
 It should not be said "I am saved because I am baptized but rather I am saved because of faith in Christ therefore I am/will be baptized."

 Missions

-The EPC GCEPC/LEPC is Missions oriented and has congregations and church plants in The Democratic Republic of the Congo, Nigeria, Angola and Kenya.
-Concordia Bible Institute of Kenya prepares indigenous ministers to take the salvation message to their own people.Courses through Concordia Theologica Institute for Biblical Studies are available online anywhere in the world for those who desire to meet the educational requirements of the LEPC and link with the LEPC in ministry.
+The EPC GCEPC/LEPC is missions oriented and has congregations and church plants in the Democratic Republic of the Congo, Nigeria, Angola, and Kenya.
+Concordia Bible Institute of Kenya prepares indigenous ministers to take the salvation message to their own people.
+Courses through Concordia Theologica Institute for Biblical Studies are available online for those who desire to meet the educational requirements of the LEPC and link with the LEPC in ministry.